 The engineer’s face twisted with confusion.
 “Yes, I know.
 Or have you forgotten who put you in that hole in the ground already?
 Disperse!
 Disperse!
 Move out of the way, or I will make you.
 I’m the head engineer in Suda and there’s an…electrical malfunction that I need to address.”

 But the slave didn’t budge and neither did any of her sisters.
 In fact, more of the women with dirty faces emerged, as if they had heard the commotion from above.
-“Only slaves come here,” the woman repeated.
+“Only slaves come down here,” the woman repeated.
 “Only slaves are allowed.
-Get the hell back.”
+Get back!”

 The look of complete non-understanding on the engineer’s face made Kanna wonder if her authority had ever been questioned at all.
 “Do you know who I am?
 I’ll break your skull with my baton for this.
 I’ll have you arrested.
 Move out of the way!”

-“We know exactly who you are,” another one of the women piped up, “and we’ll tell you exactly where you can put that baton!”
+“We know exactly who you are,” another one of the women piped up, “and we’ll tell you exactly where you can put that baton.
+Leave!
+We’re busy down here.”

 “What?
 Do you think that just because there’s a riot going on, now you won’t face any consequences for insubordination?
-This is no time to stage a revolt.
-It’s an emergency!
+This is no time to stage a slave revolt; it’s an emergency!
 Do you want to be executed for causing injury to The Mother?”

 Suddenly, the woman directly below leapt up, her fists clenched—but her chains limited how far she could stretch.
 She only managed to graze the side of the engineer’s knee, but that was enough to send the lesser giant into a fury.
 The engineer pounced towards the hole in the ground, pressing the trigger of her prod, sending a loud buzz through the air that made Kanna cover her ears.